ThatAquarel/BrainF-ck-Interpreter/README.md

 # BrainF-ck-Interpreter
-An interpreter for the BrainFuck language
+An interpreter for the BrainF-ck language